fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 >
 > We value your feedback and will work to address your issue promptly.
 > Your contribution is essential to improving our documentation, making our migration process smoother for everyone!

+## Java baseline set to Java 11 <a href="#java-11" id="java-11"/>

+Starting from version 7.0.0, you will need a Java 11+ runtime (using the latest Java release is always encouraged) to use the Fabric8 Kubernetes Client.

+It's been more than 10 years since Java 8 was released, and it's no longer supported by most vendors.
+We made our best effort to keep the client compatible with Java 8 for as long as possible, but it's time to move on.

 ## Bouncy Castle is no longer needed <a href="#bouncy-castle" id="bouncy-castle"/>